ulrich06/mwDB/plugins/websocket/README.md

 #What is possible currently
 **Last update on 04 May 2016**

+Currently the plugin allow to have one machine that produce data and another one that consume these data.

 #To do
 **Last update on 04 May 2016**
-- [] Secure websocket (info: we plan to use [ACME](https://tools.ietf.org/html/draft-ietf-acme-acme-01) protocol, maybe using [ACME4J](https://github.com/shred/acme4j)
+- [ ] Secure websocket (info: we plan to use [ACME](https://tools.ietf.org/html/draft-ietf-acme-acme-01) protocol, maybe using [ACME4J](https://github.com/shred/acme4j)
-- [] Add a strategy to Manage re-connection of a client
+- [ ] Add a strategy to Manage re-connection of a client
-- [] Add a strategy to notify client on modification
+- [ ] Add a strategy to notify client on modification
+- [ ] Force the client to reload some data from the server
+- [ ] When the client put data on the storage, the server should access these data, not only on cache miss